awslabs/aws-encryption-sdk-specification/tenets.md

 For customers this means
 as we design features
-they will be better understood and they develop over time they should trend towards a constant idea.
+they will be better understood and as they develop over time they should trend towards a consistent idea.

 ## Easy to use/Hard to misuse